U-M Football Media Luncheon

 On how he learned to ride that bike ...
 "He taught me how on my brother's bike.
 He would just throw me down the street and I'd pedal eight times and then I'd fall and I'd be bleeding and crying.
 My dad would say, 'Be tough' and 'You'll get it.'
 He kept throwing me down.
 We had a circular drive and I'd make everyone park their car on the street so I could ride around the drive like I was racing somebody."

-Senior Placekicker/Punter Hayden Epstein On his best holiday gift ever
+Senior Placekicker/Punter Hayden Epstein

 On playing his last game at Michigan ...
 "As a senior you definitely want to go out with a victory.
 My class will have four bowl wins and the fifth-year seniors will have five.
 It will be nice to have four bowl wins.
 Everyone, including the younger guys, wants to send the seniors off with a win."